Case Study

 Solution

 A decentralized platform for documenting transactions, the Hyperledger Framework enables interoperability between various applications or organizational domains.
-Through our offering, we can assist businesses in sharing data via permissioned block chains, which is crucial in today’s disruptive environment.
+Through our offering, we can assist businesses in sharing data via permission blockchains, which is crucial in today’s disruptive environment.

 Challenges

-- Network Setup was stringent due to limited knowledge or resources in market
+- Network Setup was stringent due to limited knowledge or resources in a market

-- No specific regulations or law imposed for blockchain even though owned by private organizaion.
+- No specific regulations or laws are imposed for blockchain even though owned by a private organization.

-- Some identity are exposed and needs to authenticate it separately for security reasons
+- Some identity is exposed and needs to authenticate separately for security reasons

 Functionalities